Entropy-based models to randomize real-world hypergraphs: Methods

-An early attempt to define randomisation models for hypergraphs can be found in~\cite{Ghoshal2009a}.
+An early attempt to define randomisation algorithms for hypergraphs within a framework closely resembling ours can be found in~\cite{Ghoshal2009a}.
 Its authors, however, have just considered hyperedges that are incident to triples of nodes - a framework that has been, later, applied to the study of the World Trade Network~\cite{Nakajima2021}.

-Considering the incidence matrix has two, clear advantages over the tensor-based representation employed in~\cite{Ghoshal2009a,Nakajima2021}: \emph{i) generality}, because the incidence matrix allows hyperedges of any size to be handled at once; \emph{ii) compactness}, because the order of the tensor $\mathbf{I}$ never exceeds two, hence allowing any hypergraph to be represented as a traditional, bipartite graph.
+Considering the incidence matrix has two clear advantages over the tensor-based representation employed in~\cite{Ghoshal2009a,Nakajima2021}: \emph{i) generality}, because the incidence matrix allows hyperedges of any size to be handled at once; \emph{ii) compactness}, because the order of the tensor $\mathbf{I}$ never exceeds two, hence allowing any hypergraph to be represented as a traditional, bipartite graph.

-In order to extend the rich set of null models induced by graph-specific, global and local constraints to hypergraphs, we, first, need to identify the quantities that can play this role within the novel setting.
-In what follows, we will consider the total number of 1s, i.e. $T$, the degree and the hyperdegree sequences, i.e. $\{k_i\}_{i=1}^N$ and $\{h_\alpha\}_{\alpha=1}^L$ - either separately or in a joint fashion; moreover, we will distinguish between microcanonical and canonical randomisation techniques.
+In order to extend the rich set of null models induced by graph-specific global and local constraints to hypergraphs, we, first, need to identify the quantities that can play this role within the novel setting.
+In what follows, we will consider the total number of $1$s, i.e. $T$, the degree and the hyperdegree sequences, i.e. $\{k_i\}_{i=1}^N$ and $\{h_\alpha\}_{\alpha=1}^L$ - either separately or in a joint fashion; moreover, we will distinguish between microcanonical and canonical randomisation techniques.